-Number of women in Swiss labor market more than doubled in half century

-Listening: Number of women in Swiss labor market more than doubled in half century
+Number of women in Swiss labour market more than doubled in half century

-According to the Swiss Federal Statistical Office, women's participation in the labor market has more than doubled in half a century.
-The proportion of women in employment rose from 964,000 in 1970 to 2.264 million in 2023.
+According to the Swiss Federal Statistical Office, women's participation in the labour market has more than doubled in half a century.
+The number of women in employment rose from 964,000 in 1970 to 2.264 million in 2023.

 This means that 46.7% of the working population (15 years or older) were women last year, according to a statement from the Federal Statistical Office (FSO) on Thursday.
 In 1970, the figure was 33.9%.
 As the figures also show, this is accompanied by a significant increase in part-time employment among women, from 29.4% to 58% over the same period.